Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 If the beacon of Argynvostholt (area Q53) has not been lit, read the following text when the characters approach the fireplace for the first time:

-> [!quote] ...
+> [!readaloud]
 >
 > A fire erupts in the dead hearth and assumes a draconic form.
 It hisses, crackles, and unfurls its smoky wings.
 ^43a

 Have the player characters roll initiative.
 The fire acts on initiative count 10 and has AC 15, 1 hit point, and immunity to fire, poison, and psychic damage.
 If it is reduced to 0 hit points, it explodes and fills the room with fire, setting fire to the dry furnishings.
-Each creature in the room must make a DC 12 Dexterity saving throw, taking 22 (`dice: 4d10|avg` (`4d10`)) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in the room must make a DC 12 Dexterity saving throw, taking `dice: 4d10|avg` (`4d10`) fire damage on a failed save, or half as much damage on a successful one.

 The fire doesn't attack.
 On its first turn, if it has not been reduced to 0 hit points, it speaks:

-> [!quote] ...
+> [!readaloud]
 >
 > The fiery dragon hisses as it addresses you.
 "My knights have fallen into darkness.
 Save them if you can.
 Show them the light they have lost!"
 With that, the fire burns out.
 ^43b